Skip to main content

 Authentication

-Pairing with QR or an 8-digit code, and credential lifecycle.
+Pairing with QR or an 8-character code, and credential lifecycle.

 Events